ublue-os/bluefin/README.md

 ujust enroll-secure-boot-key
 `

 Secure boot is supported with our custom key.
-The pub key can be found in the root of the bazzite repository [here](https://github.com/ublue-os/bazzite/blob/main/secure_boot.der).
+The pub key can be found in the root of the akmods repository [here](https://github.com/ublue-os/akmods/raw/main/certs/public_key.der).
 If you'd like to enroll this key prior to installation or rebase, download the key and run the following:

 ```bash